camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 A process application must always have a main process.
 That is why the main process diagram cannot be deleted or moved out of the process application.

-To replace the main process' content, copy and paste the BPMN XML from the desired diagram.
-Alternatively, upload a local file with the **Replace via upload** option in the breadcrumb menu or by dragging and dropping it onto the modeling canvas.
+To replace the main process' content, upload a local file with the **Replace via upload** option in the breadcrumb menu or by dragging and dropping it onto the modeling canvas.
 :::

 ### Add files to a process application